tristanpoland/Concourse-Vault-Docker/README.md

 - run `setup.sh` (No, really, it's that easy!)

 # Using the concourse UI
-- your UI is no avalible at the port defined in your docker-compose file under the ``concourse-web`` service
+- your UI is now avalible at the port defined in your docker-compose file under the ``concourse-web`` service
 ![image](https://github.com/user-attachments/assets/8a9f1b5a-fabc-49ff-8d99-54e4200554a2)

 # How it works